ISO 9001 vs AS9100: What’s the Difference?

 Risk-based supplier oversight

-In aerospace, supplier risk is heavily scrutinized.
+In aerospace, supplier risk exposure is heavily scrutinized.

 When ISO 9001 Is Enough